samrocketman/blog/_posts/2015-11-01-concurrent-groovy-job-dsl.md

 I created a `List` containing every thread.
 This means I needed to append an instance of each thread to the `threads` List.
-When I wanted to pause the program and wait for all threads to finish I simply iterated over the `threads` list and joined each thread.
+When I wanted to pause the program and wait for all threads to finish, I iterated over the `threads` list and joined each thread.

 # Concurrent Job DSL scripts